spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 * Ocean cluster managing your Kubernetes worker nodes.
 *  [Ocean Controller Version 2.0.52 and above](https://docs.spot.io/ocean/tutorials/ocean-controller-v2/) installed and running.
    *  Make sure to install the [Metrics Server](https://github.com/kubernetes-incubator/metrics-server#deployment).
 *  Vertical Pod Autoscaler project (VPA) Version 1.0.0 and above installed on your cluster.
-Otherwise, run the following commands:
+If the VPA is not already running on your cluster, run the following helm commands:

 ```sh